robertcorponoi/gameguard/docs/global.md

-# System
+# **Global**

-The system module contains methods that affect all players and rooms.
+There are a few actions in GameGuard that are global and affect all players connected to the GameGuard server regardless of the rooms they are in.

-Table of Contents
+## **Table of Contents**

 - [API](#api)